 If you’re into Latin American culture, Miami is also a great place to be – there’s always something going on and the people are incredibly warm and welcoming.
-Just be prepared for some humidity!
+Just be prepared for some high humidity levels when there!

-Boise, ID is a hidden gem for digital nomads who are looking to relocate to the States (or already there and looking for a new place to be in).
+Boise, ID is a hidden gem for digital nomads who are looking for a truly unique place in the USA.

-But if you’re someone who doesn’t mind a slower paced lifestyle and loves spending time outdoors (hiking, biking, etc.), Boise could be the perfect place for you to call home.
+But if you’re someone who doesn’t mind a slower paced lifestyle and loves spending time outdoors (hiking, biking, etc.), Boise is the perfect place for you to call home.

-OK, the final city on this list that’s in the Silicon Valley area!
-But it had to be mentioned!
-Santa Clara is a good pick for those who are looking to be in the Silicon Valley area but want to spend a bit less on housing.
+This is the final city on this list that’s in the Silicon Valley area!
+But it had to be mentioned, because Santa Clara is a great choice for those who are looking to be close to the Silicon Valley, but also get somewhat less expensive rental prices.

-Just be prepared for some traffic if you’re working during rush hour!
+Just be prepared for some traffic if you’re traveling during rush hour.
 Oh, wait!
 You don’t need to worry about that since you can choose your own hours.
 Ah, the perks of living this type of life!

 Naperville, IL is a great city for digital nomads who are looking for a suburban area that has all of the amenities of a big city at a fraction of the costs.

 With tons of co-working spaces and coffee shops, as well as an abundance in affordable housing options, Naperville should be at the top of your list if you’re looking to move to a location in a more suburban area.